Fultslop/bench_ts/README.md

 Simple benchmark; not stretching any limits or reaching "PhD" level stuff.
 Just measuring what your hard-earned currency gets you for contrived and real-world examples.
 Finding the breaking point of models while optimizing for affordability and capacity.

 Updated when new information is acquired.
+Test details not disclosed to fully leverage the 'trust-me-bro' dimension.

 **Quick summary:**

 - **Consensus**: There are currently NO affordable, capable agentic models that handle _all_ tests on a 'good' or better level.
+Note: paying less than one openrouter dollar is considered affordable, everything else for the upper class elite.

-- Most tested models can complete simple, standard projects slightly above "hello-world" level.
+- Most tested models can complete simple, standard projects slightly above "hello-world" level and are decent at reviews.

-- Surprisingly, Deepseek 3.2—touted as a cost-effective alternative to Sonnet 4.6—was unable to provide a working solution.

 - NONE of the tested models were both compatible with GitHub AND capable of handling multi-step, multi-document reasoning/implementation/self-validation (MDRIS) based on a structured instruction document.